alejandro-vaz/mathsys/.github/README.md

 ```

 where `.msX` is the file extension stands for `.ms1`, `.ms2`, `.ms3` ... (versioned), `.msr` or `.msd` (release and dev).

+`mathsys.release` is the last stable version, whilst `mathsys.dev` is the latest version published.

 > [!NOTE]
 > To view all available targets, run `mathsys help <filename>.msX`.